 I work on behalf of federal regulators to investigate directors, officers and employees of failed financial institutions, as well as entities hired to assist those individuals, to determine whether negligence or misconduct caused a bank’s demise.
-Serving as outside counsel, I have brought and defended numerous federal civil litigations related to failed financial institutions.
+As outside counsel, I have brought and defended numerous federal civil litigations related to failed financial institutions.
 I also represent financial institutions and their employees in civil and criminal actions and investigations.
-I have represented a lender in a breach of contract and conversion action brought by an investor group, securing dismissal of all claims on summary judgment, which was affirmed on appeal.
-I have also worked on actions concerning alleged broker malpractice, involving improper suggestion of unsuitable investments and failure to adequately supervise broker transactions.

 I represent plan sponsors and fiduciaries in ERISA fiduciary breach litigation.
 I currently represent a fiduciary advisor to a major university in an ERISA class action challenging the prudence of certain investments under and the recordkeeping arrangement for the university’s 403(b) plans.